-The gross profit margins of the Group for the years ended 31 December 2020 and 2019 were approximately 5.6% and 5.0% respectively.
-As mentioned above, the increase in gross profit margin was mainly due to the decrement in cost of services which was relatively higher than that in revenue as a result of effective cost control.
+The gross profit margins of the Group for the years ended 31 December 2021 and 2020 were approximately 8.6% and 5.6% respectively.
+The increase in gross profit margin was mainly due to the increase of new contracts with high profit margin and effective cost control during the Year.